Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 - New to treatment: 2.5 mg once per week for the first four weeks.

-Since the active ingredients are different, these doses are not interchangeable and it can be very dangerous if you attempt to do so.
+Since the active ingredients are different, these doses are not interchangeable and it can be very dangerous if you attempt to use them in this manner.

 They have different active ingredients